TristanWebber/tibicen-os/README.md

 #### `void task_yield(void)`

 Yields to the round-robin scheduler.
 The scheduler will place the current task in `READY` state and start the next task with `READY` state in `RUNNING` state.
 Control is returned to the yielding task if it is the only `READY` task.
 If there are no `READY` tasks, the scheduler ends and the application enters a busy loop. `task_yield` must be called at least once per second to prevent the watchdog timer from panicking.
+This can be done directly if no delay is required, or indirectly via `task_delay_us(us)`.

+#### `void task_delay_us(uint64_t delay_us)`

+Places the task in `PENDING` state for at least `delay_us`.
+The scheduler will test `PENDING` tasks against the system timer and will place them in `RUNNING` state when the delay has ended.
+Since the scheduler is cooperative, timing cannot be guaranteed.

 #### `void task_delete(void)`